Haridwar hate speech controversy: Law and order

 On 23 December, the Uttarakhand Police have registered an FIR against Jitendra Narayan Tyagi and unnamed "others" for "promoting hatred between religious groups".
 Tyagi, formerly Wasim Rizvi, is a recent convert to Hinduism initiated by Yati Narsinghanand.
 People on social media have questioned why the police did not register case against any of the speakers but named only Tyagi.

-Ten days later, on 2 January 2022, a second FIR was filed naming ten organisers of the Dharma Sansad, including Yati Narasinganand.
+Ten days later, on 2 January 2022, a second FIR was filed naming ten organisers of the dharma sansad, including Yati Narasinganand.
 In Delhi, a complaint was filed on 27 December against Suresh Chavhanke of Sudarshan News for his hate speech at the Hindu Yuva Vahini gathering.

 Seventy-six top lawyers and judges wrote to the Chief Justice of India requesting him to take a suo moto notice and urgent judicial intervention.
 They noted that it was a "grave threat not just to the unity and integrity of our country but also endanger the lives of millions of Muslim citizens".

 Yati Narsinganand was seen to be defiant in videos circulated on social media.
 He predicted that the police would be "on our side".

 On 10 January 2022, the Supreme Court has agreed to hear a public interest litigation (PIL) petition from senior advocate Kapil Sibal on behalf of journalist Qurban Ali and former judge of Patna High Court Anjana Prakash.
 Sibal noted that, despite the registration of FIRs, no arrests have been made, and said that, "without the attention of your lordships, no action will be taken".
-The Supreme Court issued notices to the Uttarakhand Police and the hDelhi Police, seeking their response to the petition.
+The Supreme Court issued notices to the Uttarakhand Police and the Delhi Police, seeking their response to the petition.

 On 14 January, the Uttarakhand Police arrested Waseem Rizvi alias Jitendra Narayan Tyagi.
 Yati Narsinganand condemned the arrest and defied the police, saying he himself was with Tyagi during the events.
 In a video circulated on social media, the police were seen being apologetic.

 Narsinganand was later arrested on 16 January 2022, initially for a former case of misogyny pending from September 2021 (insulting the modesty of a woman).
 The next day, they said the arrest would cover the Haridwar dharma sansad case as well.

 The police said Narsinganand was served notice to join investigations at police request.
 As he did not honour the notice, he was arrested and taken into judicial custody for 14 days.